openstack-archive/osops-tools-contrib/ansible/dockerswarm/README.md

 tenant networks in your account, you will need to specify which tenant network to be used, otherwise, the script will error out.
 To create a large docker swarm, change the swarm_size to a large value like 20, the script will create a docker swarm with 20 coreos nodes.
+You can also specify if you do not want to verify server certificate if your server uses self signed certificate.

 ## Run the script